 Board of Directors

 Bonanzaville’s Board of Directors are chosen from the membership by members at the annual meeting each April.
 They serve three year terms.
-The Board of Directors meet monthly on the first Thursday of each month.
+The Board of Directors meet monthly on the second wednesday of each month.
 The meeting dates are posted on the calendar of events page here.

 John L Monilaws, President

 John Strand, Vice President